-Author: Vicky Hayter, Strategic Manager HR Business Relations
+Author: Cherry Russell, Strategic Manager HR Business Relations Contact Details: 01823 355085.
+Cjrussell@somerset.gov.uk

-Contact Details: 01823 359858
+Please complete sig n off boxes below prio r to submission to Comm inity Governance

 Report Sign off Seen by: Name Date

-Legal Honor Clarke 08/01/21
+Legal Honor Clarke 13/01/22

-Corporate Finance Jason Vaughan 07/01/21
+Corporate Finance Jason Vaughan 14/01/22

-Human Resources Chris Squire 08/01/21
+Human Resources Chris Squire 11/01/22

-Cabinet Member Mandy Chilcott 08/01/21
+Cabinet Member Mandy Chilcott 13/01/22

-Monitoring Officer Scott Wooldridge 08/01/21
+Monitoring Officer Scott Wooldridge 14/01/22

-Summary: The Report sets out proposed amendments to the Pay Policy Statement (PPS) for 2021/22.
-The amendments are very minor and mainly relate to date changes.
-The Report acknowledges that there may need to be an extraordinary meeting to review SLT pay in line with any decisions regarding pay for those on Green Book terms and conditions given that these negotiations have not yet commenced.
+Summary: The Report sets out proposed amendments to the Pay Policy Statement (PPS) for 2022/23.
+The amendments are very minor and mainly relate to date changes and change in job titles.
+The Report acknowledges that there will need to be an extraordinary meeting to review SLT pay in line with any decisions regarding pay for those on Green Book terms and conditions given that these negotiations have not yet commenced.
+The members of the HR Policy Committee are asked to :

-Recommendations: Agree to recommend the Council to approve the Pay Policy Statement for the Council for 2021-22 attached as Appendix A to this report to have effect from 1st April 2021.
-Note the revised National Living Wage rate from 1st April 2021 to £8.91.
-Also note the inclusion of 23 and 24 year olds for the first time.
-Note that proposals from the staff side are expected to be tabled by the end of January Note that the review of Grades 1-3 pay in relation to the national Green Book pay negotiations will have to be revisited at an extraordinary meeting of the HR Policy Committee
+Recommendations: Having consider that is will have the Chief Execut 2022-23, to Full Note the revised 2022 to £9.50.
+Note that there the staff side are being resolved.
+Note that the re national Green E ed Appendix A to this re effect from 1 st April 202 ive submit the Pay Polic Council for approval.
+I National Living Wage r is no indication of when e expected as the 2021/2 view of Grades 1-3 pay i Book pay negotiations w xtraordinary meeting of port and noting 2, request that y Statement for ate from 1 st April proposals from 2 increase is still n relation to the ill have to be

-Reasons for ouncil complies with the sta •
+Reasons for To ensure that the Co ouncil complies with the s tatutory

-Recommendations: requirement to publish a pay policy statement annually.
+Recommendations: sh a pay policy statement